 Network requirements

-To successfully deploy Security Center SaaS in the cloud, network infrastructure must meet the required performance criteria, and network policy must adhere to the setup recommendations.
+To successfully deploy Security Center SaaS in the cloud, network infrastructure must meet performance criteria and network policy must follow setup recommendations.

 General network requirements

-Security Center SaaS have the following network requirements:
+Security Center SaaS has the following network requirements:

 High-latency connections might negatively impact the availability of remote sites.
-A latency of 150 ms or less to the closest Azure® data center is mandatory.
-Use the Azure® Storage Latency Test to determine which Azure® data center is the best for hosting your servers.
+A latency of 150 ms or less to the closest Azure data center is mandatory.
+Use the Azure® Storage Latency Test to determine which Azure® data center is the best to host your servers.

 Internet service level

-A service level of 99.9% guaranteed by the customer's Internet service provider (ISP) is highly suggested.
+A service level of 99.9% guaranteed by the customer's internet service provider (ISP) is highly recommended.

 Bandwidth